thomas-le-moullec/airbnb_advisor/MEMO.md

    - Modeling<br/>
    **Due Date:** 01/05/2019

+ ## Deployment and Versioning:
+ For the prototype, the versioning of the solution has not been a focus.
+For the maintenability and evolutivity of the solution, an automatic deployment and robust versioning should be establish.
+ **Prototype Versioning:**
+ * Website: AWS CodePipeline and CodeDeploy to automatically retrieve the source code for a static website from GitHub and deploy that website onto S3
+ * API: Manually upload from Lambda to Github.
+ * Server-Side (EC2 for Data Processing): Manually Upload python scripts and nodejs programs on github.

 ## Human Resources and Efforts:
 Phase 0 - 1
 * 1 person - Thomas LE MOULLEC
 * Effort: 4 days

+Phase 2:
+* 1 person - Thomas LE MOULLEC
+* Effort: Undefined

  ## Frequently Asked Questions